PatHightree/SpaceNavigator/Space Navigator Unity project U4/Assets/SpaceNavigator/README.txt

 This driver lets you fly around your scene and allows you to move stuff around.
 You can also use it at runtime via scripting.

-The default mode is Fly mode and when you're flying around, this driver always keeps your horizon horizontal.
+The default mode is Fly mode and when you're flying around, this driver (optionally) always keeps your horizon horizontal.
 So you don't have to worry about ending up upside down, just go where you want and get some work done.
 To move stuff around, you can use 2 modes: Telekinesis and GrabMove.
 In Telekinesis mode, you can move the stuff you selected with the SpaceNavigator, while your camera stays put.